Meet Coach Jess

 Other important info:

-I have a husband, Mark, and a young daughter (Hanna, age 2).
+I have a husband, Mark and two little ones (Hanna, age 4 and Henry, age 1).
 I know how challenging it can be to fit in training with a full-time job and a family, but I also know it can be done.
 Let me help you figure out how!